 Do I need a car?
 No, Hosanna staff has access to vehicles and we utilize the Care-a-van service.
 In addition, there are many shops and restaurants within a short walking distance.
 Residents are not permitted to drive Hosanna vehicles.

 How was Hosanna started?
 Hosanna was born of a human need.
 A mother was looking for a family-like place for her son, born with cerebral palsy, to live when she and her husband were no longer able to care for him.
 Her son was able to live fairly independently, but needed a “safety net,” not a nursing home or assisted living facility.
 Unable to find anything like this near home, this mother determined to build a facility specifically designed for adults physically challenged by accidents, muscular dystrophy, war, cerebral palsy, stroke, and various other causes.

 When was Hosanna started?
 In 1992, Hosanna was incorporated as a 501(c)3 non-profit organization.
 Located on a seven-acre site in Hixson, Tennessee, Faith House was completed in 1996 and Hope House opened in 2002.
 Here, adults with disabilities are able to live independently and in community at the same time.

 How is Hosanna funded?
-Funding comes from generous donors, foundations, and churches, as well as through rent paid by

-	each resident.
-In addition, Hosanna recently became approved by the Chattanooga Housing Authority to receive housing

-	assistance payments.
-Qualified residents will receive a voucher for assistance with rent and this payment goes directly
+Funding comes from generous donors, foundations, and churches, as well as through rent paid by each resident.
+In addition, Hosanna recently became approved by the Chattanooga Housing Authority to receive housing assistance payments.
+Qualified residents will receive a voucher for assistance with rent and this payment goes directly to Hosanna.

-	to Hosanna.

 How is Hosanna governed?
-Hosanna is governed by a volunteer board of directors, and is managed by an Executive Director

-	and Assistant Director.
-Each house is managed by directo support staff and the Resident Advocate.
+Hosanna is governed by a volunteer board of directors, and is managed by an Executive Director and Assistant Director.
+Each house is managed by direct support staff.